BBC-Esq/ctranslate2-faster-whisper-transcriber/README.md

 ![image](https://github.com/BBC-Esq/ctranslate2-faster-whisper-transcriber/assets/108230321/a00f9625-4aad-44e9-b6aa-5ebddd63ace4)

+The first time using the program, click "Update Settings" button to download the model.
+After that, you can change the model and quantization (and device) by simply changing the settings and clicking "Update Settings" again.

+Click start recording, speak, then stop recording.
+Then just use ```control + v``` or right click "paste" the transcription into wherever you want; for example, into the chat box for your LLM!

+Remember, anytime you want to restart the program, make sure to activate the virtual environment first!

 </details>

 # Creating an .exe file

 * Install ```pyinstaller```
 * Run ```pyinstaller --onefile ct2_main.py```

-The first time using the program, click "Update Settings" button to download the model.
-After that, you can change the model and quantization (and device) by simply changing the settings and clicking "Update Settings" again.<br><br>
-Click start recording, speak, then stop recording.
-Then just use ```control + v``` or right click "paste" the transcription into wherever you want; for example, into the chat box for your LLM!<br><br>
-Remember, anytime you want to restart the program, make sure to activate the virtual environment first!